caspergrl/GT-UX-UI-Dec2022-June2023/20-week/01-lesson.md

 The responsive column system has three parts:
 1. Containers and container-fluids that serve as the outside wrapper of our responsive content
 2. Rows that are used to separate rows of content within containers
+3. Columns which are created by using the .col class and are defined within rows

-3. The Bootstrap 4 classes that are applied to HTML elements to define how our layout responds to different viewports (screen widths)
+The Bootstrap 4 classes that are applied to our HTML elements define how our layout responds to different viewports (screen widths).

 **TAs:** share the following Bootstrap Adobe XD template with students: [Bootstrap XD template](https://drive.google.com/drive/u/1/folders/19JqnJPwsDhnIbKXz1BABepHY2zyjKV5p).